sanket-chamate01/voting-app-kubernetes-deployment/README.md

 # Voting App Deployment

 This voting app is designed with a microservices architecture, utilizing Docker containers and Kubernetes for easy deployment and scalability.
-The application consists of three main components: `vote-app` (Python), `result-app` (Node.js), and `worker-app` (C#), connected through Redis and PostgreSQL databases.
+The application consists of three main components: `vote-app` (Python), `result-app` (Node.js), and `worker-app` (C# using .NET framework), connected through Redis and PostgreSQL databases.

 ![Image of Voting App Architecture](architecture.png)